rishab231/rishab231.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 headerImage: false
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "This is a simple and minimalist template for Jekyll for those who likes to eat noodles."
+description: "This was a project for my Algorithms course: CS170.
+The project specification can be found <a href="cs170-spec.pdf">here</a>."
 category: project
-author: johndoe
+author: rishab231
 externalLink: false
 ---